mrocklin/thesis/computations-software.md

 \label{sec:computations-software}

+We describe a software system, `computations`, that serves both as a repository for a high-level description of numeric libraries (particularly BLAS/LAPACK), and as a rudimentary code generation system.
+In describing this system we motivate that the high-level coordination of low-level numeric routines can succinctly describe a broad set of computational science.

 Every BLAS/LAPACK routine can be logically identified by a set of inputs, outputs, conditions on the inputs, and inplace memory behavior.
 Additionally each routine can be imbued with code for generation of the inline call in a variety of languages.
 In our implementation we focus on Fortran but C or scipy could be added without substantial difficulty.
 CUDA code generation is a current work in progress.

 Each routine is represented by a Python class.
 In this paragraph we describe `SYMM`, a routine for **SY**mmetric **M**atrix **M**ultiply, in prose; just below we describe this same routine in code.  `SYMM` fuses a matrix multiply `A*B` with a scalar multiplication `alpha*A*B` and an extra matrix addition `alpha*A*B + beta*C`.
 This fusion is done for computational efficiency.  `SYMM` is a specialized version which is only valid when one of the first two matrices `A` or `B` are symmetric.
 It exploits this special structure and performs only half of the normally required FLOPs.
 Like many BLAS/LAPACK routines `SYMM` operates *inplace*, storing the output in one of its inputs.
 In this particular case it stores the result of the zeroth output, `alpha*A*B + beta*C` in its fourth input, `C`.